 When there is negligible SO2 in the atmosphere but high VOC concentrations (particularly monoterpenes), autooxidation processes can be initiated, potentially leading to both nucleation and subsequent particle growth (Bianchi et al., 2019).
 Growth was observed during the first event on February 10th (see daytime data in Figure 7) despite low SO2 and may be related to the condensation of HOMs formed through monoterpene autooxidation.
 The average concentration of monoterpenes during the campaign in the morning was often sufficient to initiate reactions leading to ULVOC that favor both new particle formation and the growth of pre-existing particles.
-When there is negligible SO2- in the atmosphere but there are high enough VOC concentrations, there can be particle growth when dimers C15, produced by further OH oxidation of isoprene products, condensate over smaller particles (Heinritzi et al., 2020).
-Growth was observed during the first event on February 10th (see daytime data in Figure 8) and may be related to the condensation of these Formatted: Body Text dimers.
-The average concentration of isoprene during the campaign in the morning is higher than 1 ppb, enough to initiate the reactions leading to LVOCs favouring growth of preexisting particles.

-494 Formatted: Font: (Default) +Body (Calibri), 12 pt, Font color: Auto, English (United States) 495 channels from the SMPS data.
+Figure 7: Time series for all selected variables during the NPF event during 2020-02-10.
+NO = Nitric oxide, NO2 = Nitrogen dioxide, SO2 = Sulphur dioxide, H_2SO_4 = Sulphuric acid, O_3 = Ozone, CN_3 = Condensation Nuclei >3nm, CN_3 - CN{14} = difference of CN_3 minus the sum of all channels from the SMPS data.
 BC = Black carbon.
-Org = Organic mass fraction, NH4 = Ammonium mass fraction, NO3 = Nitrates mass fraction, SO42 = Sulphates mass fraction, Cl = Chloride mass fraction.
-CS = condensation sink.
-Mtpozone = HOM proxy product monoterpenes and ozone [ppbppb].
-NO = Nitric oxide, NO2 = Nitrogen dioxide, SO2 = Sulphur dioxide, H2SO4 = Sulphuric acid, O3 = Ozone, CN3 = Condensation Nuclei >3nm, CN3 CN14 = difference of CN3 minus the sum of all channels from the SMPS data.
-BC = Black carbon.
-Org = Organic mass fraction, NH4 = Ammonium mass fraction, NO3 = Nitrates mass fraction, SO4 = Sulphates mass fraction, Cl = Chloride mass fraction, CS = condensation sink.
-PFFD = Photosynthetic Photon Flux Density VOCs mole fractions were not available during this specific event.
-Note how there does not seem to be any significant SO2 or NO2 pollution prior to the NPF start.
+Org = Organic mass fraction, $NH_4 = Ammonium$ mass fraction, $NO_3 = Nitrates$ mass fraction, $SO_4^{2-} = Sulphates$ mass fraction, Cl = Chloride mass fraction.
+CS = condensation sink. $Mtp^ozone = HOM$ proxy product monoterpenes and ozone $[ppb^ppb]$.
+VOCs mole fractions were not available during this specific event.
+Note how there does not seem to be any significant SO_2 or NO_2 pollution prior to the NPF start.
 At the same time of the particle growth there are enhancements in the organic, sulphate and ammonium mass fraction.
 There are two events in this plot.
 One in the morning with an unknown start and ending around 18:00, and the other at night.
 The light green area marks the night event, and the yellow highlight refers to the daytime event.